Insomnia is form of sleep disorder.

-Simply put, since you cannot control or retrain your brain to reset itself, neurofeedback goes straight to the source and resets it.
+Simply put, since you cannot control or retrain your brain to reset itself and the skill of meditation may take awhile, then, Infra slow fluctuation (ISF ) neurofeedback is your best choice.
+We train brain waves that has been disrupting your sleep.
 Many who have serious cases of insomnia have tried essential oils and it may work for some mild cases while others with serious cases decided the fast track with pills.
 Just how long can you be on the pills?

 (Picture above 2019) Former USA Marine ended up sleeping like a baby after 20 sessions (20 min/sessions) of ISF-Neurofeedback.
 More training reinforces better sleep patterns to last for years.

 More reading for you.... what do you desire?

 - Bell, J. S. (1979).
 The use of EEG theta biofeedback in the treatment of a patient with sleep-onset insomnia.Biofeedback & Self Regulation, 4(3), 229-236.

 - Berner, I., Schabus, M., Wienerroither, T., & Klimesch, W. (2006).The significance of sigma neurofeedback training on sleep spindles and aspects of declarative memory.
 Applied Psychophysiology & Biofeedback, 31(2), 97-114.